python/peps/README.rst

    unreferenced citations or labels -- whilst these are valid warnings they do not impact the build process.
 4. Navigate to the ``build`` directory of your PEPs repo to find the HTML pages.
+   PEP 0 provides a formatted index, and may be a useful reference.

 Arguments to ``build.py``:
 --------------------------